open-duelyst/duelyst/README.md

 existed in v1.96.17, please avoid creating feature requests related to balance changes.

+## Localization

+The game currently includes English and German localization.
+If you'd like to contribute translations for another language, take a look at the `app/localization/locales` directory.
+You can copy the `en` folder and start updating strings for the new language, then submit a Pull Request with your contribution.

+There are about 4,500 localized strings, so this can also be done a little bit at a time.
+Once the translations are in, we can help get the language included in the game.

 ## License

 OpenDuelyst is licensed under the Creative Commons Zero v1.0 Universal license.